About the Company

 To carry out its vision, REP maintains a full-time support staff of 10.
 Its present address is at Ecoville Executive Townhomes in Makati City.
 It began using a 200-seat theater on the 12th floor of the Insular Life Building on Ayala Avenue, moved to a 500-seat theater at the Shangri-la Plaza Mall which it named the William J. Shaw Theater, and then, when that theater was demolished, moved to the Carlos P. Romulo 400-seat theater in the RCBC Plaza.
 At present it rents the ONSTAGE THEATER in Greenbelt I in the Ayala Center.

 Ms. Zeneida Amador, in an article she wrote profiling her company said: “Because REP is a non-stock, not-for profit foundation, it has never stinted in giving each production the best it has been able to.
-The money it makes from box-office sales and sponsorship grants have been ploughed back to production budgets to give each presentation the taste, the look and the sophistication that cosmopolites have become used to.
+The money it makes from box-office sales and sponsorship grants have been ploughed back to benefit actors and support struggling performers, as well as into production budgets to give each presentation the taste, the look and the sophistication that cosmopolites have become used to.
 Its sense of pride about one of the country’s products renders it at all times unable to settle for mediocrity and to daily reach for excellence.”